openmc-dev/openmc/docs/source/methods/cross_sections.rst

 Energy Grid Methods
 -------------------

-The method by which continuous energy cross sections for each nuclide in a problem are stored as a function of energy can have a substantial effect on the performance of a Monte Carlo simulation.
+The method by which continuous-energy cross sections for each nuclide in a problem are stored as a function of energy can have a substantial effect on the performance of a Monte Carlo simulation.
 Since the ACE format is based on linearly-interpolable cross sections, each nuclide has cross sections tabulated